fossasia/star-me/README.md

 ## 2. Copy the Script
 Open star.user.js [at this link here](https://github.com/fossasia/star-me/blob/master/star.user.js) and copy the entire script.

-## 3. Open Developer Tools in Your Browser
+## 3. Open Developer Tools in Your Browser on a tab with an open GitHub page

 ### For Linux and Windows Users
 To open developer tools on Chrome/Chromium please press <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>I</kbd>